Fractonic Fractional Quantum Hall Effect: A General Construction for Non-Uniform Fractionalisation

-Provided that no terms in $H_{\textup{Kin}}$ involving $\tilde \varphi$ are strong enough to close the gap to the $\tilde \theta$-ordered ground state, we can effectively treat the system as fluctuating close to this exact, effectively classical, ground state.
+Provided that no terms in $H_{\textup{Kin}}$ involving $\tilde \varphi$ are strong enough to close the gap to the $\tilde \theta$-ordered ground state, we can effectively treat the system as fluctuating close to this exact, effectively classical ground state.
 In what follows, we shall assume that we are working in this limit, the conventional limit where such bosonisation constructions are valid \cite{kane_fractional_2002,teo_luttinger_2014,tam_nondiagonal_2021}.
+Furthermore, we must also ensure that our couplings, \cref{eqn:couplings_def}, remain relevant under renormalisation group (RG) flow.
+This depends strongly on the form of $H_{\textup{kin}}$, so we must ensure that it is possible to construct a kinetic term such that the desired couplings are the most relevant possible term that satisfies momentum conservation.
+This is provided in \cref{apx:renormalisation}.

 At this point, the Hamiltonian has been reduced to an interplay between two sets of terms: coupling terms, which are minimised when all fields are fixed to a multiple of $\pi$, and kinetic terms quadratic in $\partial_x \tilde \theta$, which penalise spatially changing $\tilde \theta$ and vanish when it is constant.
 Thus, it is straightforward to write down the ground state which satisfies both terms: All fields are spatially uniform and pinned to a multiple of $\pi$,